Stafford Hill Solar Farm and Microgrid

 For Green Mountain Power, the state’s largest utility and owner of this project, this microgrid represents an opportunity to showcase new technology – the utility frequently uses Rutland as a testing ground before spreading innovative energy solutions statewide – as well as to integrate more renewable generation.
 The microgrid also provides important grid services, including frequency regulation, and will pay for itself by enabling the utility to significantly reduce its capacity payments to the New England grid’s Independent System Operator.

-In its first year of operation, the project shaved enough peak demand to save its customers approximately $200,000 during a single hour (see a press release here).
+In its first year of operation, the project shaved enough peak demand to save its customers approximately $200,000 during a single hour.
 On August 12, 2016, when summer temperatures were in the nineties, GMP was able to reduce its contribution to the New England grid’s peak hour of demand, when the cost of power is most expensive.
 Instead of meeting customer needs with electricity managed by the grid operator, ISO-NE, GMP was able to use local electricity generated by the solar farm and stored in the batteries.
 The money saved will go directly to lowering costs for customers.

 The project is part of Rutland’s on-going revitalization, where a focus on renewable energy – and solar in particular – has earned the city a new title – “Solar Capital of New England.”
 This solar+storage microgrid is installed at a brownfield site that was formerly the Rutland City landfill, and it is the first known solar+storage project to make use of this type of site.
 Green Mountain Power, the largest utility in Vermont and the owner of the microgrid, intends to make Rutland the Energy City of the Future, through this and other innovative projects cooked up at its Energy Innovation Center, also located in Rutland.